fpapado/svg-use/packages/core/api-docs/functions/createJsModule.md

 > **createJsModule**(`__namedParameters`, `__namedParameters`): `string`

-Creates a JS module (as a string), that exposes all relevant information to embed the SVG via use[href].
-Also exposes a component, for convenience.
-This module is what the runtime eventually sees.
+Takes a descriptor for an external SVG, and returns a JS module string, that exposes all relevant information to embed the SVG via `use[href]`.
+Also exposes a component (via a factory), for convenience.

+This module is what a runtime would see eventually.

 ## Parameters